hkhamvan263/COMP-167-Program-8-Grade-Essay/README.md

 	* Essay Meets None of the Content Criteria: 0 points

 ## ⚠️Warning⚠️
-Using code from these files as an assignment is a violation of Honor Code.
-Using code from these files for a hackathon or an internship is prohibited.
+Using code from this repository as an assignment is a violation of Honor Code and prohibited.
+Also, using code from this repository for a hackathon or an internship is prohibited.